The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney's On It May Stay His Eye, a signed etching from 1977, is estimated to be worth between £2,550 and £3,800.
-This artwork has shown consistent value growth, with an average annual growth rate of 16%.
-This piece has sold 13 times at auction since its initial sale on 28th June 2006.
-Over the past 12 months, the average selling price was £2,385, across 2 total sales.
-In the last five years, the hammer price has ranged from £1,846 in October 2024 to £3,726 in September 2022.
-The average annual growth rate of this work is 16%.
+The value of David Hockney’s On It May Stay His Eye (signed) is estimated to be worth between £2,500 and £3,750.
+This etching print, created in 1977, has shown consistent value growth, with an average annual growth rate of 14%.
+This work has an auction history of 13 total sales since its entry to the market in June 2006.
+In the last 12 months, the artwork has sold twice, with an average selling price of £2,385.
+Over the past five years, the hammer price has ranged from £1,846 in October 2024 to £3,726 in September 2022.
+The average annual growth rate of this work is 14%.
 The edition size of this artwork is limited to 200.

 Meaning & Analysis